danielpalme/ReportGenerator/src/Readme.txt

     * New: #433: Added report types Html_Light, Html_Dark and HtmlInline_AzurePipelines_Light
     * New: HTML reports: Replaced tabular data with cards
-    * New: Added method coverage to summary table
+    * New: Added method coverage to summary table (PRO version only)

 5.0.4.0